ADavidBailey/Practice-Bidding-Scenarios/Documents/Programs to Create and Maintain pbn & lin files.md

     Button,Game Forcing Sequences,,width=100% backgroundColor=lightblue
     Import,Jacoby2N

+This file contains almost a thousand lines of code.

 The imported scenario files consist of two parts.  <mark>Wrapper code</mark> (highlighted) to invoke a script to load the dealer code into the BBO Deal source and display chat, and to invoke the script to load the dealer code in the BBO Deal source all surrounding the dealer code itself: